Last updated on April 3rd, 2023 at 12:53 pm

 Travel Insurance Documents

-For the record, I’ve never taken a mosquito net as a lot of places have them, but not all, so you may want to consider taking one.
-If you are in a tent, you don’t usually need one as mosquitos rarely get in.
+For the record, I’ve never taken a mosquito net with me to Africa, as a lot of places have them, but not all, so you may want to consider taking one.

 It is also sometimes handy to travel with a small can of DOOM (insecticide) that you can spray around before you go to bed.

-Occasionally you’ll find that the mosquito nets have holes in, so I usually just bring a small roll of electrical tape to fix the holes.
-Electrical tape also works to fix broken bags and tents and occasionally a car bumper.
+Occasionally you’ll find that the mosquito nets have holes in them, so I usually just bring a small roll of electrical tape to seal them back up.
+Electrical tape also works to fix broken bags, tents and the occasional car bumper.

 You could substitute a proper towel for a microfibre towel.
-They are a bit crap, but they dry quick and are small.
+They are a bit crap at drying, but they dry quickly and pack down small.
 I usually just take my normal towel.

-A good way to save money on lodging, is to buy a small tent.
-This also helps if you’re a bit of a wing it kind of person and just .
+For backpackers, a good way to save money on accommodation is to buy a small tent.
+This also helps if you’re a wing-it kind of person who doesn’t want to book much in advance.
 Even if there’s no room in the actual hostel, there will always usually be a space to pitch a tent!

 If you’re camping, you’ll need a sleeping bag.
-The bag you take will depend on the season.
+Some safari companies may provide these for you and most will have them for hire if not, saving you from having to carry one for the whole trip.
+The bag you need will depend on the season or where you are going.
 If you are travelling in the colder months, I’d recommend a 3 – 4 season sleeping bag.

 Sleeping Bag Liner

-You may want to carry your own water bottle to save the planet and your pocket.
-If so, I’d definitely recommend a LifeStraw water bottle as they allow you to drink from the tap by filtering your water.
-This will save you a ton of money in the long run.
+I recommend a LifeStraw water bottle as they allow you to drink from the tap by filtering your water.
+This will save you a bit of money and the planet.

-You may also want to get a carabiner to attach to your bag.
+You may also want to get a carabiner to attach your water bottle to your bag.